 Administration.
 The Company's Compensation Committee administers the Senior Management Plan.
 The Compensation Committee had the authority to select the employees to whom options and/or share purchase rights will be granted under the Senior Management Plan, the number of shares to be subject to those options or share purchase rights, and the terms and conditions of the options and share purchase rights.
-In addition, the Compensation Committee has the authority to construe and interpret the Senior Management Plan and to adopt rules for the administration, interpretation and application of the Senior Management Plan.
+In addition, the Compensation Committee has the authority to construe and interpret the Senior Management Plan and to adopt rules for the administration, interpretation and application of the Senior Management Plan that are consistent with the terms of the Senior Management Plan.

 Restrictive Rights.
 The options and shares acquired upon exercise of options and share purchase rights granted pursuant to the Senior Management Plan are subject to a call right, right of first refusal and bring along right in favor of the Company and its controlling shareholders and a put right in favor of the option holder or shareholder upon such individual's death or permanent disability.
-By operation of Singapore law, as a result o the completion of our IPO, we are no longer permitted to repurchase our shares in selective off-market transactions.
-As such, the Company's right of first refusal, the Company's call right and the holder's put right mentioned in the preceding sentence are no longer effective.
-The Senior Management Plan provides that, with limited exceptions, the option or share purchase right holder may not transfer, sell or otherwise dispose of any ordinary shares of the Company prior to the later of the fifth anniversary of the date of grant or the Company's initial public offering.
+The Senior Management Plan provides that, with limited exceptions, the option or share purchase right holder may not transfer, sell or otherwise dispose of any ordinary shares of the Company prior to the fifth anniversary of the date of grant.
+These provisions were removed by the July 2009 amendment of the Senior Management Plan.